interactiveaudiolab/interactiveaudiolab.github.io/collections/_projects-interfaces/audacity.md

 ### Share your model with the Audacity community

 Contributing a model to audacity only requires familiarity with [PyTorch](https://pytorch.org/get-started/locally/).
-See [`torchaudacity`](https://github.com/hugofloresgarcia/torchaudacity) on Github for instructions on how to contribute your model to Audacity.
+See [`audacitorch`](https://github.com/hugofloresgarcia/audacitorch) on Github for instructions on how to contribute your model to Audacity.

 ### Usage Example - Upmixing and Remixing with Source Separation

 Here, we use the source separation models built-in with Audacity to create a collage of pop songs, taking instruments and vocals from different artists, and remixing them to create a new work.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/muEOJqGSYVk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/muEOJqGSYVk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></ifch drame>

 <!-- ### Related publications -->